intel/he-toolkit/kit/README.md

 The [recipes](../recipes/) directory contains the usual files to set up a working enviroment.

 #### Back Sustitution in a recipe file
-The specfic value of a pair (key = "value") in the recipe file can be reuse in others sections of the file.
-That can be achieved using the following options:
+The specfic value of a pair (key = "value") in a recipe file can be reused in other sections of the file.
+That can be achieved using the following expressions:

-%key% : it will be replaced with the string value of a key defined in the same section.
+%key% : it will be replaced with the string value of a key that was defined in the same section.

 $key$ : similar as %key%, but it must be used when replacing dependecies.

-!key! : it will be replaced with a string defined from a external source.
+!key! : it will be replaced with a string defined from an external source.
 If --recipe_arg is not set, there will be a prompt message asking about it.

 ## Examples